hunterjm/stagg/README.md

 ## Getting Started

 All steps listed below should be ran in the project root.
-You will only need to install dependencies to nested `/packages/*` or `/services/*` when adding a new dependency that will be isolated to that package or service, respectively.
+You will only need to install dependencies to nested `/packages/*` or `/services/*` when adding a new dependency that will be isolated to that package or service.

+Exclude all instructions below for the chart rendering service located in `/services/img.chart`; this open-source implementation is provided by [QuickChart](https://quickchart.io/) and does not require any additional setup or modification.

 1. [Clone the repo](https://github.com/mdlindsey/stagg)
 2. `npm i -g lerna` - needed for Lerna CLI below